balena-io-experimental/gps-tracker/README.md

 ### Using hologram SpaceBridge

 The hologram service provides a tool called [spaceBridge](https://hologram.io/docs/guide/cloud/spacebridge-tunnel/) which allows one to securely ssh into devices though the hologram network.
 Since balenaOS devices run a socket activated SSH deamon on port 22222, and we have added our custom SSH key in step 4 of "Preparing the image", we can simply set up spaceBridge following the [hologram spaceBridge guide](https://hologram.io/docs/guide/cloud/spacebridge-tunnel/).
 Now if we setup the bridge to connect to our device on port 22222 we get a secure SSH tunnel into the host of our balenaOS device even if we have the balena VPN disabled!

+__Note:__ That spaceBridge will only work when there is an active data session on the cellular connection, so when your device is running on wifi, spaceBridge will fail to establish a link.

 ### GPS Related Testing Info